IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - smoke is supplied by Ornsgrym, who gets it from the archaeological society?
 - the archaeological society is a front for the cult
 - the archaeologists are planning a dig under the school / the cult is based there
-	- specific passcode or sth to get in?

 ## The Show